oznogon/gattaibushido-public/rules/05_coach.md

 #### Heavy-Hitter

-PASSIVE: Each time this Threat Pushes in a Throwdown, it adds +Trauma to its Payload.
+PASSIVE: Each time this Threat Pushes in a Throwdown, it deals +Trauma.

 #### Infiltrate (2X)